Buying goods and services: options for public sector buyers

 Find out more and register: eMarketplace guide

-If you can’t find what you want in the self service area, or would like to combine your needs with those of other organisations to get best value, you can use one of CCS’s other procurement support services that run eAuctions and aggregated further competitions on your behalf to help you manage the procurement process.
+If you can’t find what you want in the self service area, or would like to combine your needs with those of other organisations to get best value, you can use one of CCS’s aggregation services.
+We run eAuctions and national further competitions on your behalf, to help you manage the procurement process and achieve great savings.

 This service is for departments requiring goods and services above the EU threshold and where a suitable self service agreement is not available.